March 31, 2013 12 Comments

-As coffee beans warm up, they expand and it is therefore much easier to extract their oils.
-If the coffee is a much cooler temperature, extraction is much more difficult.
-Remembering your correct extraction times you will find that the warmer the weather, the warmer the beans, the finer the grind.
+Remembering your desired extraction time you will find that the warmer the weather, the warmer the beans, the finer the grind.
 The cooler the weather, the more course the grind needs to be.

-If you have high quality coffee beans, an excellent espresso machine, and a skilled barista, but do not have the coffee grinder adjusted for current conditions, the coffee produced can be of poor quality: either under extracted, which will taste sour, watery and weak, or over extracted, which will taste bitter and burnt.
-In fact, most often when you consume an espresso that is of poor quality, it is that the grind was set incorrectly for the atmospheric conditions at that time.
+If you are using quality coffee, an excellent espresso machine, and a skilled barista, but do not have the coffee grinder adjusted for current conditions, the coffee produced can be of poor quality: either under extracted (extracted too fast), which will taste sour, watery and weak, or can be over extracted (extracted too slow), which will taste bitter and burnt.
+In fact, most often when you consume an espresso that is of poor quality, it is that the grind was set incorrectly for the conditions at that time.
 No fancy latte art can hide a poor quality espresso.

 Grinder adjustment is critical when using freshly roasted coffee and is a variable that needs to be taken into account when making espresso.